You may have heard that a LinkedIn Company Page is not the most effective way to generate leads or business on LinkedIn.

 - employment status

-It is Easy to Create a LinkedIn Company Page
+It is easy to create a LinkedIn Company Page

-While having a LinkedIn Company Page is no longer a “nice to have” for most businesses, both time and money may be required to help it achieve your goals.
+While having a LinkedIn Company Page is no longer a “nice to have” option for most businesses, both time and money may be required to help it achieve your goals.

 Did you find this article on creating a LinkedIn Company Page helpful?
 Please share it on social media.